Last Updated: February 8, 2026

 You’re competing against established companies with branded trucks, uniforms, and offices.
 You show up in a 10-year-old pickup wearing Carhartt pants with drywall dust on them.
 The homeowner is already skeptical.

-Then you pull out your phone and send them a digital estimate that looks like it came from a real company—line items, material costs, labor breakdown, payment terms, your logo.
-Or even better, you email them a quote that they can approve with one click on their phone.
+Then you pull out your phone and send them a digital estimate that looks like it came from a real company — line items, material costs, labor breakdown, payment terms, your logo.
+Or even better, you email them a quote they can approve with one click on their phone.

 2. Does It Get You Paid Faster?